On Air Now

 Surely, every pianist’s dream would be to have a piano with their very own name on it.
 The world-famous conductor and pianist Daniel Barenboim now has just that.

 Back in 2015 a new, specially commissioned piano was unveiled to an excited scrum of the world’s media.

 The piano belonged to a living legend of classical music, Daniel Barenboim.
 On 15 November 2017 the Argentine-Israeli pianist, conductor, writer and political commentator turns 75.
 We're celebrating on Classic FM with a day of his finest recordings, including an all-Barenboim Classic FM Hall of Fame Hour presented by John Suchet at 9am.
 You can listen, as ever, on our app, or at classicfm.com

-After seeing the composer Franz Liszt’s restored piano in Siena in 2011, Barenboim was struck by the difference between the 19th-century instrument – which had straight, parallel strings – and today’s modern concert grands, which have diagonal crossed strings.
+The story of this striking instrument starts with Daniel Barenboim seeing composer Franz Liszt’s restored piano in Siena in 2011.
+The pianist was struck by the difference between the 19th-century instrument – which had straight, parallel strings – and today’s modern concert grands, which have diagonally crossed strings.

-The main difference is that Barenboim-Maene piano has straight, parallel strings, rather than the diagonal strings in a modern concert grand piano, as show in this picture:
+The main difference is that Barenboim-Maene piano has straight, parallel strings, rather than the diagonal strings in a modern concert grand piano: